edgedb/edgedb/docs/edgeql/ddl/objects.rst

     :eql:stmt:`CREATE PROPERTY` for details.

 :eql:synopsis:`CREATE CONSTRAINT <constraint-name> ...`
-    Define a concrete constraint for this link.
+    Define a concrete constraint for this object type.
 See :eql:stmt:`CREATE CONSTRAINT` for details.

 :eql:synopsis:`CREATE INDEX ON <index-expr>`